B.S. in Chemistry, Albright College, 2007

 Current Research Interests:

 Drugs intended to treat CNS disorders such as Alzheimer’s disease (AD) often suffer from low clinical efficacy because they are blocked entrance to the brain by the blood-brain barrier (BBB).
-My current research focuses on improving the BBB permeability of known drugs by linking them to high-permeability peptidomimetics.
-My students use solid-phase organic synthesis, a method which involves a reagent or product attached to a polymer bead, to synthesize these peptidomimetics, column chromatography for purification, and thin layer chromatography, NMR spectroscopy, high-performance liquid chromatography, and mass spectrometry for product characterization.
+My current research focuses on improving the BBB permeability of known drugs by linking them to high-permeability shuttles.
+My students use solid-phase organic synthesis, a method that involves a reagent or product attached to a polymer bead, to synthesize these peptidomimetics, column chromatography for purification, and thin layer chromatography, NMR spectroscopy, high-performance liquid chromatography, and mass spectrometry for product characterization.
 Finally, an in vitro membrane permeability assay is used to assess the BBB permeability of these novel compounds.

 Current Young Group Members: